34 Data-Backed Reasons to Develop Investment App Like Acorns

 Blumberg Capital: 50% are counting on tech start-ups to overhaul the way banks work.

 Why Investment App: Takeaway

-That being said, traditional banks deliver less products and services than people require.
-Tech companies shouldn’t miss the opportunity to come up with their innovative ideas and disrupt the market with microinvesting app.
-Thanks to the modern technology stack, even the most daring business ideas can be brought to life with a decent domain knowledge.
+That being said, traditional banks deliver fewer products and services than people require.
+Tech companies shouldn’t miss the opportunity to come up with their innovative ideas and disrupt the market with a micro investing app.
+Thanks to the modern technology stack, even the most daring business ideas can be brought to life with decent domain knowledge.